Experience-Monks/adviser/docs/rules/package-json-properties.md

 # Package JSON Properties

-Includes options to restrict and blacklist properties on the package.json
+Includes options to restrict and blocklist properties on the package.json

 ## Syntax